serenity-is/docs/framework/data-access/criteria.md

 Field5 < @p5
 ```

-These parameters has corresponding values, when a query containing this criteria is sent to SQL.
+These parameters have corresponding values when a query containing the criteria is sent to SQL.

-Automatic parameter numbering starts from 1 by default, but last number is stored in the query the criteria is used with, so numbers might change.
+Automatic parameter numbering starts from 1 by default, but the last number is stored in the query the criteria is used with, so numbers might change.

-Let's use this criteria in a query:
+Let's use the criteria in a query:

 ```
 new SqlQuery()